VUEngine/vuengine.github.io/documentation/user-guide/decoupling.md

 }
 ```

-If the [EventListener](/documentation/api/class-eventlistener/) returns `false`, it is removed from the eventFirer’s list of listeners; to retain the listener, the function must return `true`.
+If the [EventListener](/documentation/api/class-eventlistener/) returns `false`, it is removed from the eventFirer’s list of listeners; to retain the listener, the method must return `true`.

-An event is fired by calling fireEvent on an instance of [ListenerObject](/documentation/api/class-listener-object/):
+An event is fired by calling `fireEvent` on an instance of [ListenerObject](/documentation/api/class-listener-object/):

 ```cpp
 SomeClass::fireEvent(this, kEventInteresting);